kid1carus/AppleWatchFaces/readme.md

 4. **How can I create my own watch hands?**

   Currently the watch hands are using UIKit paths and has support for PNGs.
 See the example **SecondHandTypes.SecondHandTypeFancyRed** in Shared/Nodes/MinuteHand.swift.
 The code will attempt to tint the PNG pixels with the chosen hand color.
-White pixels will colorize to the chosen color, and black wil not tint at all.
+White pixels will colorize to the chosen color, and black will not tint at all.
 Colors in between will blend.
+Import your PNG assets into the /Shared/Media.xcassets folder.

 5. **Can I use my own background images from my phone in the app?**